-With IAM Conditions, you can choose to grant permissions to members only if configured conditions are met.
+With IAM Conditions, you can choose to grant permissions to principals only if configured conditions are met.
 IAM Conditions can limit access with a variety of attributes, including access levels.

 Conditions are specified in the IAP role bindings of a resource's IAM policy.
 When a condition exists, the role is only granted if the condition expression evaluates to true.
 Each condition expression is defined as a set of logic statements allowing you to specify one or many attributes to check.